This is the multi-page printable view of this section. Click here to print.

 Work History

-You can check the work history of the selected resource on the Auto-Scaling Group List page.
+You can view the operation history of the selected resource on the Auto-Scaling Group List page.

 |---|---|